 We are a national UK mountaineering club with a strong interest in alpine mountaineering, particularly in Switzerland.
 As you can see from the meets list and write ups, we are an active club, with a diverse and well attended range of meets, including a significant number to the European Alps and beyond.

 Our club offers two categories of membership.
 The first is an affiliate membership, which is the basic membership category for all club members.
 People can also become ordinary members, which then additionally includes membership of a section of the Swiss Alpine Club.
-The club rates for the current year are given on the attached sheet.
+See Membership options for the current year rates.

 Full SAC membership does bring a discount in some huts in the Alps (as does membership of other alpine organisations).
 In addition, there is a monthly magazine, Les Alpes/Die Alpen, and a SAC section Newsletter several times a year.
 If you are thinking of joining solely for obtaining hut discounts, please be aware that you would need to be using huts for at least two weeks each year, before this became a lower cost option than paying the higher hut rate.

 Membership of the ABMSAC also provides affiliation to the British Mountaineering Council(BMC).
 This entitles members to purchase comprehensive mountaineering insurance through the BMC.
 You should note that membership of our club does not include any mountaineering insurance.

 Our objectives are to encourage the natural progression to climbing in the Alps through membership of the Swiss Alpine Club and to provide opportunities as a British Club for members to meet together and enjoy mountaineering activities both in Britain and the Alps.

 Applying to join the ABMSAC

 If you would like to join our club, the only stipulations we make are that you should: